Surah Dukhan Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

 This is part of the surah’s detailed and terrifying description of the punishment of Hell.
-It connects to the theme of the inversion of worldly blessings.
+It connects to the theme of the inversion of worldly blessings in the Hereafter.
 Food, which is a source of pleasure and sustenance in this life, becomes a source of excruciating torment in the next.
 The imagery is designed to be a powerful deterrent, to awaken the listener from their heedlessness by painting a visceral picture of the consequences of their choices.

 Modern & Comparative Lens